A Beginners Guide to the Massless Loudspeaker: Plasma Speakers and Ionic Transducers

 All of these still have one thing in common – a solid mass used as the piston to drive the air.
 The solid mass cannot move in the same way as the air, it is heavier and slower, and therefore it introduces distortion.
 This distortion can colour the sound and makes it less clear than the original recording.

 These alternatives could be grouped under the “massless” banner and instead of a solid mass making the sound, more exotic physics is used such as plasma and ionic based diaphragms.
 Relative to air, the medium in which you hear them, they are massless and therefore there is no diaphragm mass to add to the distortion.
+A number of types of these speakers also have no moving mass creating the sound, using thermal effects instead.

 There are a few niche practical uses for these but mostly a group of audio enthusiasts known as audiophiles would be the target audience.
 People who are seeking the purest sound reproduction to recreate the original performance.
 There are also some scientific and music studio uses.